 If BMG do lose this clash, they could slide down to fifth, with Leverkusen and Leipzig both in with a chance of overtaking them in the league table.
 There is only a two point gap between Gladbach in 3rd and Leverkusen in 5th, which explains why this is such an important game.

-Leverkusen were clinical in their demolition of Bremen last weekend, sending the northern outfit closer to relegation with a convincing 4:1 away win.
+Leverkusen sent Werder Bremen closer to relegation last weekend, and were impressive with a convincing 4:1 away win.
 Like Gladbach, Bayer have also enjoyed a upturn in form after the winter break, and they’ve picked up 22 points out of a possible 27 in the league this year.

 In those nine Bundesliga games in 2020, Leverkusen have scored 26 goals- a truly impressive stat given they had only found the back of the net 23 times in the previous 17.

 Gladbach have also not been able to keep a single clean sheet this calendar year, which coupled with Leverkusen’s form, could mean fair bit of work for the BMG backline on Saturday afternoon.

 Leverkusen’s last five games at Stadion IM Borussia Park

 Gladbach 0:1 Leverkusen (Pokal)